Skip to main content

 Rabies

-Rabies is a very serious zoonotic (from animals) disease caused by a rabies virus.
-It is transmitted through saliva (spit), usually by the bite of a mammal.
+Rabies is a very serious zoonotic (from animals) disease caused by a rhabdovirus belonging to the genus Lyssavirus (a rabies virus).
+The virus is found in the saliva (spit) and the cerebral spinal fluid of an infected animal.
+It is usually spread to humans through a bite, and less commonly, a scratch from the infected animal.
 This virus infects the brain and nervous system of mammals.
 If not treated in time, a rabies infection is almost always fatal.

 Most humans get infected with rabies after being bitten by an infected mammal.
 Any mammal can be infected by the virus.
 Wild animals, domestic pets and farm animals have all been known to carry the disease.

-In British Columbia (BC), the only animals that carry rabies are several species of bats.
-About 0.5% of bats carry rabies in BC but on average, 8% of bats sent for rabies testing are positive.
+In BC, the only animals that carry rabies are several species of bats.
+There is occasional spread of bat-variant rabies to other animal species, but no evidence of continues spread in other species in BC.
+About 0.5% of bats carry rabies in BC but on average, 8% of BC bats sent for rabies testing are positive.
 That is because bats that come in contact with humans or domestic animals are more likely to carry rabies.
 Bat bites and scratches may transmit rabies.
-Bats should be left undisturbed unless there is a suspicion of rabies exposure or other harm.
+Bats should not be touched.
+Bat bite marks can be difficult to see because of their small size or they may disappear quickly.
+Speak with a healthcare provider for assessment if you have had contact with a bat.

 In BC, rabies spread through bites from other animals is rare.
 However, strange behaviour in pets and other animals may mean they are infected with rabies.
 Avoid contact with any wild or unfamiliar animal.